Weldmicheal/ttm4175/a1/lab-a1-2.md

 ![Alt text](images/stick-figure.png)

-The blue markers shows the start point x,y.
+This is how the stick figure works: The blue markers shows the start point x,y.
 The other points needed to draw the stick figure are derived from the start point and the variable r.
 The green point, for instance, is x+r, y+2r.
 By default, r is chosen to be 7 points.
 By changing the value of r, the size of the stick figure can be changed.

 The method `openImage(image)` opens a window and shows the image created.